sourcegraph/deploy-sourcegraph/docs/migrate.md

 New installations do not need this `kustomization` and existing installations can operate from base again after the migration.

+### New installations: accommodate clusters with restrictive security policies

 New installations on clusters with restrictive security policies can now use a kustomization to accomodate those restrictions: